carpentries-incubator/ml4bio-workshop/_extras/guide.md

 We fake having more data by randomly sampling with replacement from the training data.
 In order to further make sure that our curvy lines are different enough, we also only use a subset of all the features, also chosen randomly, for each tree.

+### Scenarios

+In the following scenarios, which classifier would you choose?

+You want to create a model to classify a protein’s subcellular localization (nucleus, mitochondria, plasma membrane, etc.).
+You have a labeled set of 15,000 human proteins with 237 features for each protein.
+These features were computationally derived from simulations using protein structure predicting software, and do not have any predefined meaning.

+*In this scenario, we would probably want to use a random forest.*
+*There are a lot of features and data, which means that a random forest's increased complexity is a good thing here.*
+*The features are also not that interpretable, so we're not too concerned with being able to understand why the model is making certain decisions.*

+You want to create a model to predict whether or not a species’ conservation status (least concern, endangered, extinct, etc.) will be affected by climate change.
+You have a labeled dataset of 40 species, with 18 features for each species which have been curated by ecologists.
+These features include information such as the species’ average size, diet, taxonomic class, migratory pattern, and habitat.
+You are interested to see which features are most important for predicting a species’ fate.

+*We have less data in this scenario, so a simpler model might be better.*
+*Decision trees are likely the right choice here, especially since we have a very informative, small set of features.*
+*We are also interested in being able to interpret the model, which decision trees excel at and random forests can struggle with.*

 ### Preparation for day 2
 Before ending day 1, ask participants to sign up for a paper to read and discuss on day 2.